ekokotov/react-url-table/README.md

 ```

 ## Styles
 import react-url-table/styles/index.css into your component.
-BTw you can override table styles by passing your custom className.
+BTW you can override table styles by passing your custom className.
+Themes are based on CSS variables.

 > Note: `pageSize` property is required
 ### Features TODO: